MarshallStatistics/MarshallStatistics.github.io/_posts/2024-09-06-the-pesticide-paradox.md

 ---
 layout: single
-title: "My MSc Presentation: The Paradox of the Pesticides"
+title: "A 5-minute Presentation on The Paradox of the Pesticides"
 date: 2024-09-06
 thumbnail: "/assets/pexels-orhanveliakbaba-23247806.jpg"
 excerpt: "A brief look at my first MSc presentation assignment and the pesticide paradox."